menu

 This wraps up everything we know about the Ranger class in Path of Exile 2.

-The Ranger is a well beloved class in PoE 1, and the class looks very powerful from the gameplay we’ve seen thus far.
+The Ranger is a well beloved class in PoE 1, and the class looks quite powerful from the gameplay we’ve seen thus far.
 Being able to attack from range is a big advantage in PoE, but things may be different in PoE 2.

 PoE 2 has much more emphasis on movement and dodging with the new dodge roll.
 Ranged classes often had a significant advantage in PoE 1, but that may change.